 The anatomy of the head and neck, bones, muscles, nerves, circulation of the head and neck, and an introduction to microbiology is covered by this course.
 The specialty for this section is oral pathology.
-In the lab, students have hands on practice with removing different types of sutures, using dental materials, mixing of different dental cements, the fabrication of temporary crowns, and one handed and four handed dentistry is taught.
+In the lab, students use dental materials, mixing of different dental cements, the fabrication of temporary crowns, and four handed dentistry is taught.
+Students also prepare for the requirements of the Registered Dental Assistant (RDA) certification.
 Prerequisites: DA1110, DA1120 & DA1130